Northgate Capital

 Northgate Capital is a venture capital and private equity investment firm with approximately $4.9 billion of assets under management and offices in San Francisco, Danville, Mexico City and London.

 History

 Northgate was founded in 2000 by Brent Jones and Tommy Vardell following their retirement from the National Football League.

-In 2010, Jones and Vardell sold a majority stake in Northgate to Religare Enterprises, an Indian financial services company, and continued to manage the firm as Partners.
+In 2010, Jones and Vardell sold a majority stake in Northgate to Religare Enterprises, an Indian financial services company, and continued to manage the firm as partners.

-In 2016, Religare and Northgate's management team sold 100% ownership of Northgate to the investment team.
+In 2016, Religare and Northgate's management team sold 100% ownership of Northgate to The Capital Partnership.